BeerTutorials/website/_posts/2017-01-21-Ionic2-Beers.md

 </ion-content>
 ```

 Now, we need to add this new page to the application.
-Open `app/app.component.ts` and add after the import of the HomePage
+Open `app/app.component.ts` and add after the import of the BeersPage

 ```
 import { BeersPage } from '../pages/beers/beers';